networknt/light-doc/content/tutorial/router/_index.md

 reviewed: true
 ---

-Light-router can be used in the case that client doesn't have Java 8 support or implemented with other programming languages.
+Light-router can be used in the case that client doesn't have Java 8 support or is implemented with other programming languages.
 There are two different locations that the router can be deployed.

 For more details, please refer to [light-router location and ownership][].